Skip to content

 two_sum.rb

-This method reduces the time complexity from \(O(n^2)\) to \(O(n)\) by using hash search, greatly improving the running efficiency.
+This method reduces the time complexity from \(O(n^2)\) to \(O(n)\) through hash-based search, greatly improving runtime efficiency.

-As it requires maintaining an additional hash table, the space complexity is \(O(n)\).
-Nevertheless, this method has a more balanced time-space efficiency overall, making it the optimal solution for this problem.
+Since an additional hash table needs to be maintained, the space complexity is \(O(n)\).
+Nevertheless, this method achieves a more balanced overall time-space efficiency, making it the optimal solution for this problem.

 Feel free to drop your insights, questions or suggestions